 It’s not going to be a whole lot, but it’s better than nothing.
 You’ll receive the guitar, guitar strap, pick, and an extra set of strings.
 You’ll also be provided with a Maestro by Gibson lesson DVD.

 Getting a guitar set up is a personal process to find the action you’re comfortable with and making the tweaks necessary to really make the guitar yours.
 A new set of strings is almost always recommended.
 Tuning will be required.

-Gibson provides warranty on the acoustic guitar.
-You can register your Maestro by Gibson guitar here.
+Gibson provides a warranty on the acoustic guitar.

 Yes.
 This is a basic, entry-level, and inexpensive guitar geared towards players of all ages to help making learning the guitar easier.
 More experienced players will still enjoy playing the Maestro once they’ve set it up with new strings and such.